icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [type-fest](https://github.com/sindresorhus/type-fest) - A collection of essential TypeScript types.
 Either add the package as a dependency or copy-paste the needed types.
 * [ts-serializer](https://github.com/paddls/ts-serializer) - Serialize your models into strongly typed Typescript classes.
 * [tsconfig](https://github.com/smartrecruiters/tsconfig) - SmartRecruiters’ tsconfig contains all strict rules and improves your project type-safety.
+* [transform.tools](https://transform.tools/json-to-typescript) - Save a lot of time typing API responses with this JSON to TypeScript converter.

+#### Inspired by Angular

+> These repositories showcase a variety of projects and tools inspired by Angular, demonstrating how its foundational concepts can drive innovative and adaptable solutions across diverse applications.

+* [arky-js](https://www.npmjs.com/package/arky-js) - A powerful, annotation-based framework for building serverless applications on AWS Lambda and API Gateway.
+Inspired by Angular and NestJS, Arky.js simplifies serverless development by providing decorators for defining modules, controllers, and services.
+* [css-fx-layout](https://github.com/philmtd/css-fx-layout) - A responsive SCSS flexbox library inspired by Angular [Flex-Layout](https://github.com/angular/flex-layout).
+* [di](https://github.com/kaokei/di) - This library is a lightweight dependency injection library, similar to [InversifyJS](https://github.com/inversify/InversifyJS) and [typedi](https://github.com/typestack/typedi).
+* [flexdi](https://github.com/AndreyShashlovDev/flexdi) - A flexible, efficient, and lightweight dependency injection library for React / React Native / Vue3 applications.
+The library is inspired by the principles and architectural approach of NestJS and Angular.
+* [fornax](https://github.com/TBosak/fornax) - A lightweight, opinionated, and highly customizable Bun-powered full-stack web framework designed to simplify building single-page applications with custom components, routing, and flexible styling options.
+* [friendly-di](https://github.com/AlexSergey/friendly-di) - A lightweight and high-performance inversion of control (IoC) container inspired by NestJS and Angular.
+* [GameEngine](https://github.com/gandolphinnn/GameEngine) - A Typescript game engine inspired by Angular.
+* [gapi](https://github.com/Stradivario/gapi) - Inspired by Angular and intended to provide complex NodeJS GraphQL Backend applications with minimum effort.
+* [GTPL](https://github.com/garag-lib/GTPL) - A TypeScript library designed for creating reactive template systems with a unique approach that incorporates Direct DOM and Proxy.
+Inspired by technologies like Vue.js, Angular AOT or JSX, GTPL offers an efficient and powerful way to build reactive applications in a compact 9KB(gzip) JavaScript package.
+* [ioc](https://github.com/Isqanderm/ioc) - A powerful and flexible Inversion of Control (IoC) container for TypeScript applications.
+Inspired by Angular and NestJS.
+* [Lua-Generate](https://github.com/Gabriel-c0Nsp/Lua-Generate) - A CLI tool to generate boilerplate code inspired by ng tool from Angular.
+* [named-slots](https://github.com/maybebot/named-slots) - Use declarative "holes" in your React components instead of an imperative prop-based approach.
+Inspired by slots in Vue/Svelte/Angular/WebComponents.
+* [npm-clang-format-node](https://github.com/lumirlumir/npm-clang-format-node) - Node wrapper for LLVM Clang's clang-format and git-clang-format native binaries inspired by [angular/clang-format](https://github.com/angular/clang-format).
+* [obfetch](https://github.com/wflixu/obfetch) - A HttpClient base on RxJS and fetch API inspired by Angular `httpClient`.
+* [prang](https://github.com/Joery-M/prang) - A framework that looks like Angular, smells like Angular, but is actually Vue.
+* [PrasthuthTS](https://github.com/Prasthuth-Pradeep/PrasthuthTS) - A TypeScript framework, inspired by Angular, that features a modular, component-based architecture, two-way data binding, and a flexible routing system, all while leveraging TypeScript's strong typing to simplify development and enhance maintainability.
+* [ReactiveForms](https://github.com/vipulkmr02/ReactiveForms) - Retrieve form input values using the DOM and implement form validation, drawing inspiration from Angular's Reactive Forms approach.
+* [@joanpablo/reactive_forms](https://github.com/joanpablo/reactive_forms) - This library, written in Dart, employs a model-driven approach to managing form inputs and validations, drawing significant inspiration from Angular's Reactive Forms.
+* [reaktiv](https://github.com/buiapp/reaktiv) - Reactive Signals for Python with first-class async support, inspired by Angular's reactivity model.
+* [sio](https://github.com/silicia-apps/sio) - Silicia Framework: a fresh approach built upon Ionic, designed to streamline the development of hybrid applications and websites.
+* [ts-react-directives](https://github.com/skycodr/ts-react-directives) - A small React/Typescript library designed to mimic Angular directives.
+* [vyuha](https://github.com/RamanSharma100/vyuha) - A Nodejs Template Engine Inspired by EJS, Angular, and Laravel Blade.

 #### Other Lists